 BBC TV, who commissioned A Mass for Man, broadcast in 1985, has also broadcast his Waterless Method of Swimming Instruction, Cell, Forest, Stabat Mater and Nympheas.

-Since 1989 he has worked freelance and has choreographed several ballets for Scottish Ballet as well as companies in Germany and Italy.
+Since 1989 he worked freelance and choreographed several ballets for Scottish Ballet as well as companies in Germany and Italy.
 He was the Artistic Advisor to the Batsheva Dance Company from 1980 to 1990 and choreographed several works for them and the Bat Dor Company.

-As a teacher of contemporary dance he has taught extensively.
+As a teacher of contemporary dance he taught extensively.
 Besides being a senior teacher at the Martha Graham School he worked at The Julliard School, Harvard, Radcliffe, and the University of Rochester in the US, York University in Toronto and at many colleges and universities in the UK including London Contemporary Dance School and Middlesex University.

 With LCDT he won the 1975 Evening Standard Award for The Most Outstanding Achievement In Ballet and in 1978 a similar award from the Society of West End Theatre (now the Laurence Olivier Award).
-He has also been given several honorary doctorates including from the Universities of Kent, Exeter, Middlesex and Winchester.
+He was also given several honorary doctorates including from the Universities of Kent, Exeter, Middlesex and Winchester.

 In 2005, Robert's 80th birthday was celebrated a symposium at The Place and a gala performance featuring Richard Alston Dance Company, Phoenix Dance Theatre and Ballet Theater Munich at Sadler's Wells in London.
 In 2011, Richard Alston Dance Company revived Robert's 1989 LCDT work In Memory.
 In 2013, he was awarded the De Valois Award for Outstanding Achievement at the 2012 Critics' Circle National Dance Awards.